HNLMS Johan de Witt: Equipment

 The ship is equipped with a large helicopter deck for helicopter operations and a dock for large landing craft.
-It can carry six NH 90 helicopters or four Chinook helicopters.
+It can carry six NH90 NFH helicopters or four CH-47F Chinook helicopters.
 It has a well dock for two landing craft utility and it carries four davit-launched LCVPs.
 The dock is wide enough to support two LCAC, but to allow for this, the centre barrier, that splits the dockwell in two, must be removed.

 The vessel has an extra deck with rooms for command staff to support a battalion size operation.
 The ship has a complete Role II hospital, including an operating theatre and intensive care facilities.
 A surgical team can be stationed on board.
 The ship also has a desalination system enabling it to convert seawater into drinking water.

 It is equipped with pod propulsion enabling the ship to use dynamic positioning while sea basing.

 Sensors and armament

 The sensor suite consists of a Thales Netherlands Variant 2D Air and Surface surveillance radar, the Thales Scout Low Probability of Intercept Surface surveillance and tactical navigation radar and the Thales GateKeeper Electro-Optical warning system.